What is Lean in manufacturing? Complete guide for 2024

 Value stream –

-• After identifying the value the next step is mapping the value stream or mapping all the steps and processes that are involved in the product making from 1st step i.e raw material to the last step i.e. delivering the product to the end customer.
+• After identifying the value the next step is mapping the value stream or mapping all the steps and processes that are involved in the product making from 1st step i.e. raw material to the last step i.e. delivering the product to the end customer.

 • Value stream mapping requires that you capture lots of data such as cost and quality data.
 This data gathering includes suppliers and customers as well.
 Once all the information is processed, you can decide whether any activities or processes need to be restructured in order to improve overall performance.

 • This one-page value stream map gives us the flow of products or materials through the process.
-Also, help us to identify all the steps in the process that do not add value to the process and then find ways to eliminate such non-value-added process steps.
+Also, helps us to identify all the steps in the process that do not add value to the process and then find ways to eliminate such non-value-added process steps.

 Create flow –